saranya-3012/Secure-Transaction-Management-System/README.md

 ## Transaction Logic

-1. User sends a transfer request after logging in
-2. System authenticates the user credentials and retrieves user identity
+1. Authenticate the user and validate session
-3. Retrieve sender and receiver account details from the database
+2. Retrieve and verify sender and receiver account details
-4. Validate that both accounts exist and are eligible for transfer
-5. Ensure the sender’s account has sufficient balance for the requested amount
-6. Begin database transaction (atomic update)
-7. Deduct the transfer amount from the sender’s account
-8. Add the transfer amount to the receiver’s account
-9. Insert a transaction record into the transactions table with timestamp and status
-10. Commit the database changes if all operations succeed
+3. Check sender’s balance and ensure transfer amount is valid
+4. Perform atomic database update: deduct from sender, add to receiver, and record transaction
-11. Return success or error response to the user
+5. Commit changes and return success or error response

 ---